oasys-mas/free-range-zoo/free_range_zoo/envs/cybersecurity/README.md

   take actions based on limited information.

 <u>**Environment Openness**</u><br>
-- **agent openness**: Environments where agents can dynamically enter and leave, enabling ad-hoc teamwork and multi-agent scenarios with evolving participants.
+- **agent openness**: Environments where agents can dynamically enter and leave, enabling dynamic cooperation and multi-agent scenarios with evolving participants.
     - `cybersecurity`: Agents can lose access to the network, disallowing them from taking actions within the environment for a period of time.
 Agents must reason about how many collaborators are within the